dalevale/LIN2021/README.md

 # LIN2021
-Linux related subject assignments (in spanish)
+Linux and Android Operating Systems subject assignments (in spanish)